MaelDieudonne/MLOps/README.md

 The state of the scheduler can be checked with `pgrep -fl scheduler.py`.

-#### With Docker
-A `docker-compose.yml` is provided which runs the tracker, the database and the dashboard as distinct services.

-An `.env` file is required, including parameters for the backup on S3 which can be retrieved [here](https://datalab.sspcloud.fr/account/storage) (see `setup/.env.template`; `DB_HOST` must be set to the name of the postgresql service in the `docker-compose`, by default, `db`).

 #### With Kubernetes
+The main difficulty is the transmission of credentials between different environments...
-- Store the credentials in a Vault in the DataLab
+- Store the OPENAI_API_KEY in a Vault in the DataLab
 - Launch a Jupyter or VSCode service **with edit rights** and **access to the vault**
+- Run `chmod +x ./setup/create_db.sh && source ./setup/create_db.sh` to launch a PostgrelSQL pod
 - Run `chmod +x ./setup/create_kubectl_secrets.sh && source ./setup/create_kubectl_secrets.sh` to register the credentials in the Kubernetes environment
-- Run `kubectl apply -f deployment/` to deploy the pod
+- Run `kubectl apply -f deployment/` to deploy the app

 Some usefull commands:
 - To check running pods: `kubectl get pods`